Written by Milly Whitehead on 22 / 11 / 2022

 Best to fly from Cusco or Lima as the roads are terrible if non-existent, to Iquitos and Puerto Maldonado which are the best two entry points.

 There are 2 options for navigating your travels around Peru.
-You can either do it independently (or with your friends) using our network of hosts and our extensive travel knowledge through our service called Leap VIP.
-The alternative is you can join our Leap Peru team program where you travel with a group of like-minded Leapers and join our team experience - we take charge of all the logistics and itinerary so you can focus on enjoying yourself.
+You can either do it independently (or with your friends) using our network of hosts and our extensive travel knowledge through the backpacking hub.
+The alternative is you can join our Leap Peru team programme where you travel with a group of like-minded Leapers and join our team experience - we take charge of all the logistics and itinerary so you can focus on enjoying yourself.

 The other benefit of the Leap program is it includes a phase of volunteering with local people so you can really get off the beaten track and be so much more than a tourist.